linode/docs/docs/websites/nginx/index.md

 title: Hosting Websites with Nginx
 ---

-The nginx web server is a fast, lightweight server designed to efficiently handle the needs of both low and high traffic websites.
-These guides will help you get nginx up and running on your Linux VPS.
+The Nginx web server is a fast, lightweight server designed to efficiently handle the needs of both low and high traffic websites.
+These guides will help you get Nginx up and running on your Linode.